 Dr. James E. Venable, a magna cum laude graduate of East Tennessee State University ('85), attended optometry school at Southern College of Optometry in Memphis, Tennessee, where he earned the Doctor of Optometry degree.
 He received intern training at the James H Quillen College of Medicine & V.A.
 Hospital and the Chattanooga Vision & Perception Center.
 Since entering practice, Dr. Venable has served as Director of Special Services, Director of Referral Services and Clinical Director for group private practices and referral centers while concentrating his clinical practice in pediatrics and binocular vision, laser vision correction and glaucoma.
 He has also been active in intern and resident programs having held adjunct faculty status at Southern College of Optometry, The University of Alabama at Birmingham School of Optometry and the University of Houston College of Optometry.
 Currently Dr. Venable serves as the Vice President of Clinical Programs at Southern College of Optometry.

-Dr. Karen Kehbein is an instructor at the Southern College of Optometry.
-She earned a Bachelor of Science in Chemistry from the University of Michigan and a Doctor of Optometry from Indiana University School of Optometry.
-Following graduation, Dr. Kehbein completed a one year residency in Pediatric Optometry and Vision Therapy at the Southern College of Optometry.
+Dr. Julie Shalhoub is an instructor at the Southern College of Optometry.
+She earned her Bachelor of Science degree in Biology from the University of Guelph in Guelph, Ontario and her Doctor of Optometry from Indiana University School of Optometry.
+During her time at IUSO, she served as the student government president, honor council chair, and assisted in teaching several clinical laboratories.
+Following graduation, Dr. Shalhoub completed a one-year residency in Pediatrics and Vision Therapy at Southern College of Optometry.
+Dr. Shalhoub currently serves as a clinical instructor, supervising student clinicians in Pediatrics and Vision Therapy and Rehabilitation services.
+She is a member of the American Academy of Optometry (AAO) and the College of Optometrists in Vision Development (COVD).

 Dr. Melissa Zarn graduated from the Illinois College of Optometry in 2009 and completed residency training in Vision Therapy and Pediatrics in 2010.
 Dr. Zarn spent 12 months working at the Landstuhl Regional Medical Center Traumatic Brain Injury (TBI) clinic.
 She, along with a dedicated vision therapy technician, established optometry and vision therapy services in the new TBI clinic.
 She provided primary optometric care and vision therapy services to Army, Air Force, Marine, and Navy service members both during and following deployment.
 As a provider in the TBI clinic, she worked closely with other members of the rehabilitation team including Physical and Occupation Therapy, Psychology, Speech and Language Pathology, and Neurology.
 Dr. Zarn also consulted on patients with military optometrists throughout the U.S. Army European Medical Command.